lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 5/2 do_while loop.md

 ## `do / while` loop

-A `do / while` loop is used to continuously run code until a condition is met.
+A `do / while` loop is used to continuously run a code block until a condition is met.

 ```Java
 do {